junyanyao/junyanyao.github.io/_posts/2020-01-20-Missing_data.md

 ### Simple missing data methods:

+Once we figure out the missing data mechanism, we can decide to either drop or compute.

 #### Methods that throw away data

+This is the easy part, two ways to do it- either drop the variable (the column) or just the observations (the row).

 -   Complete cases (listwise deletion) ![](/images/complete_case.png)
 -   Complete variables (available case) ![](/images/complete_var.png)

 #### Methods that don't throw away data

+This method is commonly used in the current research field.
+This can keep some information that your data want to perserve and also don't confuse people.

 -   Mean imputation ![](/images/mean_imputation.png)
 -   Last value carried forward ![](/images/LVCF.png)